Campaigning for institutional transparency, accountability and justice over four decades

 Support for Hillingdon strikers 1997-1999

-SMG provided daily support for Hillingdon Hospital Strikers: Twenty one strikers at Hillingdon hospital eventually won their three year fight after an industrial tribunal ruled that that they should get their jobs back and receive compensation.
-The dispute began in 1995 when Pall Mall, which had won a contract to provide domestic services to the hospital, imposed a 20% pay cut; reduce holiday and sick pay, followed by checks on the immigration status of Asian workers.
+Southall Monitoring Group provided daily support for Hillingdon Hospital Strikers: Twenty one strikers at Hillingdon hospital eventually won their three year fight after an industrial tribunal ruled that they should get their jobs back and receive compensation.
+The dispute began in 1995 when Pall Mall, which had won a contract to provide domestic services to the hospital, imposed a 20% pay cut; reduced holiday and sick pay, followed by checks on the immigration status of Asian workers.
 The strikers, all Asian women, never gave up despite losing strike pay from their union, Unison, which urged them to settle the dispute.

 Justice for Ricky Reel

-Creating search parties to find Ricky Reel in the first week when he was deemed missing; organising regular protests in Kingston; organising annual memorial lectures; supporting an Information appeal on the BBC Crimewatch programme; developing hard copy and online petition campaigns; supporting the family through the Inquest process; and organising parliamentary initiatives.
-Read about reent developments in the case: https://news.sky.com/story/ricky-reel-hope-for-family-as-police-re-investigate-his-death-after-25-years-12811957
+Creating search parties to find Ricky Reel in the first week when he was deemed missing; organising regular protests in Kingston, organising annual memorial lectures, supporting an Information appeal on the BBC Crimewatch programme, developing hard copy and online petition campaigns, supporting the family through the Inquest process and organising parliamentary initiatives.
+Read about recent developments in the case: https://news.sky.com/story/ricky-reel-hope-for-family-as-police-re-investigate-his-death-after-25-years-12811957

 1998